Chapter 17. Annotations

 Annotations are a form of critical paratext.
 Their purpose, length, and type will depend on the scholarly objectives and intended readership of your anthology and as well as the particular aims of your edition.
 In general, however, annotations serve the following purposes:

-They point out intertextual connections, offer longer paraphrases than a gloss can offer, and identify critically controversial or ambiguous passages, citing other primary texts and secondary sources that will help the reader.
-The goal of such annotations is not to display the editor’s erudition or lock down a single interpretation, but rather to help the intended readership and support the scholarly objectives of the edition within the anthology.
+Commentary notes point out intertextual connections, offer longer paraphrases than a gloss can offer, and identify critically controversial or ambiguous passages, citing other primary texts and secondary sources that will help the reader.
+The goal of such annotations is not to display the editor’s erudition or lock down a single interpretation, but rather to help the intended reader and support the scholarly objectives of the edition within the anthology.
 They may constitute original scholarship in their own right and may be cited by readers, critics, and future editors.

 Collaborative Annotation

 Annotations for an edition can be written synchronously by one or more editors, or asynchronously by a later annotator.
 Annotations can bear a @resp in order to give credit to multiple contributors.
-Pedagogical and performance annotations lends themselves particularly well to asynchronous collaboration.

 Anthology-Level Decisions

 LEMDO supports various editorial approaches and ways of working.
 Consult with your anthology lead to find out which types of annotations are required for your edition, how verbose or terse your annotations should be, and how much you should be linking to other texts and resources.
+In addition, anthologies can customize their interfaces to set a default view and to allow users to turn annotations on and off by type.

 Types of Annotations